 Clinical Psychology: emotion, impulsivity, substance use, health risk behaviors, depression, adolescents, fMRI, heart rate variability

-Stefanie is currently a fourth year student in the clinical psychology doctoral program at George Mason University.
+Stefanie is currently a sixth year student in the clinical psychology doctoral program at George Mason University.
+Stefanie is on internship at Western Psychiatric Hospital/University of Pittsburgh Medical Center.
 She earned her B.S. in psychology from the University of Maryland in 2014.
 Prior to attending George Mason, Stefanie worked as a faculty research assistant at the Center for Addictions, Personality, and Emotion Research, as well as a rehabilitation counselor at a mental health non-profit.
 Stefanie’s research interests involve examining the role of emotion and emotion regulation on impulse control processes, particularly as they relate to the onset of psychopathology and self-destructive behaviors (e.g., substance use) in adolescents.
-Additionally, Stefanie is interested in how familial and social context influence adolescent emotional development.

 Gonçalves, S. F., Chaplin T. M., Turpyn, C. C., Niehaus, C. E., Curby, T. W., Sinha, R., & Ansell, E. B. (2019).
 Difficulties in emotion regulation predict depressive symptom trajectory from early to middle adolescence.
 Child Psychiatry and Human Development, 50(4), 618–630. doi:10.1007/s10578-019-00867-8